 Like humans, their teeth and ear should also be cleaned as it directly impacts their health.
 So, make it a habit for your dog (any breed) to brush its teeth from puppyhood.
 Clean their teeth twice a week to keep their oral health up to the mark.

-Also, you need to check its ears regularly for redness, rashes, infections, or a foreign object that may turn into a disaster.
+Also, you need to check your pup’s ears regularly for redness, rashes, infections, or a foreign object that may turn into a disaster.

 Similarly, trim your Great Dal’s nails before they are too long to break or the broken nails could lead to skin infections.